ayjxxng/EEG-Motor-Imagery-Classification_MS-CNN/README.md

 # EEG-Motor-Imagery-Classification_MS-CNN
-Multi-scale CNN for MI-BCI classification./
+Multi-scale CNN for MI-BCI classification.
 This repository belongs to the Neuromatch project of NewLearn (Neuroscience Society of Korea University).

 ## Dataset